Resources 2

 Crane Conservation

 The Whooping Crane is still the world's most endangered crane.
-Patuxent WRC, International Crane Foundation and the Platte River Whooping Crane Maintenance Trust have many news items and resources.
-Teaching captive-bred young Whooping Cranes how to migrate with ultralites is here, and the National Geographic Crane feature (2004) links to live browser cam of breeding and migration.
+The International Crane Foundation and Platte River Whooping Crane Maintenance Trust have many news items and resources.
+Teaching captive-bred young Whooping Cranes how to migrate with ultralites is here.
 Check out mass migration flocks of Sandhill Cranes at Rowes Sanctuary, Nebraska.